tejaldbhatti/lab-handling-data-imbalance-classification/readme.md

 **Begin the Modeling here**
+- Look critically at the dtypes of numerical and categorical columns and make changes where appropriate.
 - Concatenate numerical and categorical back together again for your X dataframe.
 Designate the TargetB as y.
   - Split the data into a training set and a test set.
   - Split further into train_num and train_cat.
 Also test_num and test_cat.